saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Internal visibility marks a function, class, or property as public to other functions, classes, and properties within the same module.
 - A `module` is a discrete unit of functionality that can be run, tested, and debugged independently.
 - Modules include such things as source code, build scripts, unit tests, deployment descriptors, and so on.
-- Modules can also depend on othe rmodules for source files and resources.
+- Modules can also depend on other modules for source files and resources.
 - Internal visibility is useful for sharing classes within a module while disallowing access from other modules, which makes it a great choice for building libraries in Kotlin.